petmat/less-code-is-more/src/pages/utility-types-part2/index.md

 `infer` is heavily used in some of the utility types in this blog post.

 > 💡 Don't mix up **rest operator** with the **spread operator**.
-They look exactly the same but have a completely different meaning.
+They look the same but have a completely different meaning.
 The only way to tell them apart is by knowing the context they are used in.
 To learn more about the spread operator go here: https://developer.mozilla.org/en-US/docs/Web/JavaScript/Reference/Operators/Spread_syntax

 ### Lookup types

 Also called **indexed access types**.
-This is feature in TypeScript that allows you to query the types of certain propeties from a type.
+This is a feature in TypeScript that allows you to query the types of certain properties from a type.
 For example:

 ```typescript
 interface Foo {